 You’re applying for a new job and you know a good cover letter is key to getting that interview.
 Employers are going to get a ton of résumés from a ton of good candidates, so you want to set yourself apart with your cover letter.
 But how long should a cover letter be?
 How much is too much?
 How much is too little?

-Your cover letter should never be longer than one page, and will usually have 300-500 words in the body of the letter.
+Your cover letter should never be longer than one page, and will usually have anywhere from 200 words to 500 words in the body of the letter.
 That said, exactly how long it should be will depend on the type of job you are pursuing, and the amount of experience you have that is relevant to the job.

 Here’s why I am a great fit (paragraph or list) – Talk about your work experience and how it fits the position.
 The more specific you can be about things you have done that are related to the job, the better you will look.
 No matter how great you are, though, don’t go on for more than three paragraphs.
 Human resource pros have a lot of résumés to get through; they can make a decision on whether to interview you fairly quickly.
 (BTW, if you don’t have much experience in the industry to which you are applying, you may want to acknowledge that fact and explain how your skills could be relevant.
 Otherwise, an HR manager might be confused as to why you are even applying and throw your résumé out.)

 Some career experts will suggest you use a “You Seek/I Offer” framework in this section.
 In other words, use this section to show you understand what the job entails (“You are seeking a candidate with proven sales experience.”) and match that with how you fit (“I have eight years of sales experience in the ____ industry, and have assumed greater responsibilities each year.”).